What is After Effects CC and who is it for?

 I use a Mac.
 How does the lack of 32-bit support affect me?

-Will my existing plug-ins work with After Effects CC?
+Do my existing plug-ins work with After Effects CC?

-Any 64-bit plug-ins designed for After Effects will work in After Effects CC.
-Any 32-bit plug-ins for After Effects will need new versions designed for 64-bit computing.
+Any 64-bit plug-ins designed for After Effects work in After Effects CC.
+Any 32-bit plug-ins for After Effects need new versions designed for 64-bit computing.
 For a current list of plug-ins compatible with After Effects CC, visit the plug-ins page.
 For more information, contact the plug-in manufacturers.